Han-Zalwi/os212/tips.md

 4. Don't Hesitate Ask the Assistant Lecturer to help with your difficulties

 5. for operating system courses, it is highly recommended to have a laptop/pc with qualified specs to make it easier to do assignment

+6.
+read the instructions given carefully to avoid mistakes in doing the task